Home > Can You Get Travel Insurance with Pre-Existing Conditions?

 A pre-existing medical condition is any health issue you’ve had before your travel insurance policy starts.

-These conditions could range from issues like high cholesterol or blood pressure to more serious ones such as heart disease, diabetes, or a history of strokes.
+These conditions could range from issues like high cholesterol or blood pressure to more serious ones, such as heart disease, diabetes, or a history of strokes.

-Long-term illnesses and diseases, such as auto-immune diseases or genetic disorders, are also considered pre-existing conditions.
+Long-term illnesses and diseases, such as autoimmune diseases or genetic disorders, are also considered pre-existing conditions.

 Some common examples of pre-existing conditions include: